(keep reading to learn what happened)

 Is Zanzibar still open after Bar Rescue?

-As of 2022, Zanzibar is still open and serving customers in Denver.
+As of 2023, Zanzibar is still open and serving customers in Denver using the original Zanzibar name rather than Solids and Stripes.

 Ami has added more gaming tables and brought back free pool.